ironhack-labs/lab-ajax-crud-characters/README.md

 In the Pull request indicate your campus, name, and last name separated by a dash "-".

 ## Deliverables
-In your starter code folder you will find every file you need to finish the game.
-Push every needed file to make your game work properly.
+In your starter code folder you will find every file you need to finish the SPA.
+Push every needed file to make your SPA work properly.

 ## Exercise